Get Help Today. (800) 516-4357

 Addiction Treatment Options for Seniors

-Interventions must be adapted to meet seniors’ physical, cognitive, and social needs, and it can be offered through various settings.
+Interventions must be adapted to meet seniors’ physical, cognitive, and social needs, and they can be offered in various settings.
 All treatment programs should address the comprehensive needs of the individual, including their physical ability, mental and emotional health, social life, and individual and community activities.[3]

 Treatment options for older adults are similar to anyone struggling with substance abuse and include the following: